fbpxl

 Lizzy Care is reframing what it means to live with and care for someone with cognitive decline, empowering families to make better, informed decisions about their loved one’s memory care.
 Here you will learn how to address denial and move forward to provide your loved one with the best care possible.

-My loved one is in denial about their cognitive decline—what do I do?
+My loved one is in denial about their memory loss—what do I do?

 Recognizing they are in denial is a great first step, as it mobilizes you and your family into action to ensure your loved one can receive the care they need.